onwello/events-nestjs/README.md

 - **Message Replay**: Replay messages from specific points in time

 ## 🔬 Advanced Features

+All advanced features are now **fully implemented and accessible** through our NestJS integration layer.
+No need to use the core library directly!

 ### Event Envelopes
 Events in the system are wrapped in structured envelopes that provide metadata and context: